SpenceKonde/megaTinyCore/megaavr/extras/Ref_PartSelection.md

 1V024.
 2V048.
 2V5.
 4V096, VDD, external.

 What's special about these?
 Mainly the fact that we have an ADC with a native resolution of 12 bits.
-That's 0-4095.
+That's 0-4095 or on Dx-series, 10 bits (1024).
-4V096 reference used for a 12-bit measurement with no gain will return a numeric voltage that is simply equal to the voltage, in millivolts.
-Hence you can read a pin, say you get back 2360.
+So 4V096 reference used for a 12-bit measurement with no gain will return a numeric voltage that is simply equal to the voltage, in millivolts.
+With a 10-bit ADC, either multiply by 4 for millivolts or do a 12-bit oversampled reading) Hence you can read a pin, say you get back 2360.
 You want to make that into a human readable voltage?
-Easy, just print "2360 mV" to the console or display!
+Easy, just print it, followed " mV" to the console or display, and save the grindingly slow division.
 Other combinations of those three power-of-2 divided by 1000 references can also be super-convenient in various circumstances, because you always end up with the numeric units of your analog reading as being a power of two (positive or negative power, if you say, oversample and decimate to get 16-bits using the 4V096. you end up with a number from 0-65535, in units of 1/16th of a millivolt.
 That means you can separate the fractional portion with this kind of thing:
 ```c
 /* global scope */
 const uint8_t sixteenths[]={0, 6, 13, 19, 25, 31, 38, 44, 50, 56, 63, 69, 75, 81, 88, 94};